 At low levels, being surrounded by stronger friends is a must, as a Character leaves the safety of the lab or classroom to begin adventuring, it is only in the company of others that the fledgling Magic-user feels safe.

 Often armed with either a staff (a cheap stick found on the side of the road) or a dagger (the thing used to jam the frame and keep the widow closed) the Magic-user will also have the worst AC (Armour Class) in the party and without a defensive adjustment, this will be 10 (the worst AC available).

-Into the world the Character is thrust, poorly armed and wearing no significant armour, all the while possessing d4 worth of HP (Hit Points) to keep the Character standing.
-With an average HP of 2 or 3, the Character begins a career of lifelong study and adventure.
+Into the world the Character is thrust, poorly armed and wearing no significant armour, all the while possessing d4 worth of HP (Hit Points) per level to keep the Character standing.
+With a 1st Level average HP of 2 or 3, the Character begins a career of lifelong study and adventure.

 Why choose the Class?
 What does it offer to the Party?

 The Magic-user seems the most likely to become less than useful, so it becomes imperative for the Player to work the character.
 The years of arcane study have allowed the Character to build quite an encyclopedia on foul monsters and strange beasts, using this can allow the DM to provide some insight to some of the trickier monsters (“Doesn’t everyone know to keep a handful of gems for the hungry Xorn”).

 Having read lengthy tomes on the History of Magic, the character may have some insight to strange cults, places of interest, and a general knowledge of great and powerful personages.